 Our operating results are likely to fluctuate as a result of a variety of factors, including the factors described elsewhere in this "Risk Factors" section, many of which are outside of our control.
-As a result, comparing our operating results on a period-to-period basis may not be meaningful and you should not rely on our past results as an indication of our future performance, particularly as a result of the commission rate reductions that we have experienced in our individual and family health insurance business, which have begun to have an impact on our financial results for 2011.
+As a result, comparing our operating results on a period-to-period basis may not be meaningful and you should not rely on our past results as an indication of our future performance, particularly as a result of the commission rate reductions that we have experienced in our individual and family health insurance business, which began impacting our financial results in 2011.
 If our revenue or operating results fall below the expectations of investors or securities analysts, the price of our common stock could decline substantially.